 Title: Trademarks in Music: Can a Song Define a Band’s Brand?

-A few years back, the Red Hot Chili Peppers took legal action against Showtime Networks over the use of their iconic song “Californication” in the television show of the same name.
+A few years back, the Red Hot Chili Peppers took legal action against Showtime Networks in a trademark issue over the use of their iconic song “Californication” in the television show of the same name.
 Band frontman Anthony Kiedis emphasized the significance of the song, stating, “‘Californication’ is the signature CD, video, and song of the band’s career.”

 The complaint alleged that the composition entitled “Californication” and the album achieved “extraordinary critical and commercial recognition.”